-So He wants us to have our hearts reassured in His presence.
+He wants us to have our hearts reassured in His presence.
 Now that is not going to make us cocky.
-That is not going to make us self-confident; because we know that there's nothing we haven't received-but it all comes from God, 'and be assuring our hearts in His presence.'
-He also accounts for the problems of sin-correct?
-All the way through 1st, 2nd and 3rd John-does He not?
-Yes, He does!
+That is not going to make us self-confident; because we know that there's nothing we haven't received-it all comes from God, 'and be assuring our hearts in His presence.'
+He also accounts for the problems of sin.
+All the way through 1st, 2nd and 3rd John!

 Verse 20: "That if our hearts condemn us..."
-Now, what happens when you sin and you know you've sinned?
+What happens when you sin and you know you've sinned?
 You've done something you know that you don't want to do?
 As we've read many times in Rom.
-7: That you didn't want to do it, but you did it.
-And now you feel guilty because you have done it.
-And so, the first thing you want to do is wait until you're right with God before you go pray, which is the last thing.
+7: You didn't want to do it, but you did it.
+Now you feel guilty because you have done it.
+The first thing you want to do is wait until you're right with God before you go pray, which is the last thing.
 You want to bring every thought into captivity to Christ, which means: God knows it.

-Let's ask a question: If you sin, when you sin-let's put it that way-not if.
-We'll put it the other way around-because most of us have not gotten to the position we can say 'if'-most of us it is 'when.'
+When you sin, not if.
 Do we know it?
-Well, most of the time.
+Well, most of the time!
 Sometimes we try and avoid it.
-And sometimes we try and trick ourselves out of it.
+Sometimes we try and trick ourselves out of it.
 'Well, it wasn't that bad.'
-And what's the first thing that happens when you want to trick yourself out of it and make yourself feel not so bad?
+What's the first thing that happens when you want to trick yourself out of it and make yourself feel not so bad?

 - What's the first thing you always, always, always do?
-You rationalize it. - How do you rationalize it?
-Ok, it wasn't that bad. - Why wasn't it that bad?
-Because someone else did worse than me! - And now what else also happens?
+You rationalize it! - How do you rationalize it?
+Ok, it wasn't that bad! - Why wasn't it that bad?
+Because someone else did worse than me! - Now what else also happens?

 Today, the psychologists are right there to say: 'Society made you do it.
 You're not responsible for that.
 It's not your fault.'
-And that's what's going to happen with all-notice the famous trials we've had recently: the Menendez brothers brutally shot and killed, with shotguns, their mother and father.
+Notice the famous trials we've had: the Menendez brothers brutally shot and killed, with shotguns, their mother and father.
 And they ran out of ammunition, went out to the car and got more ammunition, reloaded it and came in and killed them.
 Finally they were arrested and brought to court and they all got up there and cried and boohooed and said, 'Well, they made us do it.'
 Hung jury.
 Couldn't convict them, because after all, it wasn't their fault.

-So you see, when you sin, your heart condemns you-doesn't it?
+So you see, when you sin, your heart condemns you.
 Now what do you do?
 Well, the longer you run around with this guilty conscience, the worse off you're going to be.
-So here's what John shows is the solution.
+Here's what John shows is the solution.

 Verse 20: "That if our hearts condemn us, God is greater than our hearts, and knows all things."
-So, what do we do then?
-We go to 1-John, the first chapter.
+What do we do then?
+We go to 1-John, the first chapter!
 Here's what we do.